-Git is like a really epic save button for your files and directories - officially Git is called a version control system.
+Git is like a really epic save button for your files and directories.
+Officially, Git is a version control system.

-To compare, a save in a text editor would record all of the words of a document as a single file.
-You are only ever given one record of the file like
+A save in a text editor records all of the words in a document as a single file.
+You are only ever given one record of the file, such as

-essay.doc unless you make duplicate copies (which would be difficult to remember to do and keep track of):
+essay.doc, unless you make duplicate copies (which is difficult to remember to do and keep track of):

-A save in Git however, would record differences of files and folders AND keep a historical record of each save.
+However, a save in Git records differences in the files and folders AND keeps a historical record of each save.
 This feature is a game changer.
 As an individual developer, Git enables you to review how your project grows and to easily look at or restore file states from the past.
 Once connected to a network, Git allows you to push your project to GitHub for sharing and collaborating with other developers.

-In the next lesson we will go over the basic workflow of using Git which should enhance your understanding and demonstrate why Git is so useful.
+In the next lesson, we will go over the basic workflow for using Git, which should enhance your understanding and demonstrate why Git is so useful.

-And finally, you will set up a project with Git and this will serve as a template for setting up your future projects.
+Finally, you will set up a project with Git that will serve as a template for setting up your future projects.

-But for now, in this lesson, try to understand what Git is and why it is so powerful!
+For now, let’s learn what Git is and why it’s so powerful!

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.